-Committees under the CBN Codes
+Committees under the CBN Codes and Guidelines

-The CBN Code also directs banks and discount houses in Nigeria to establish committees responsible for overseeing risk management and auditing (it provides that these functions may be carried out by one committee, particularly in small institutions), and a board governance and nominations committee.
+The CBN Codes for MFBs and DFIs also directs banks and discount houses in Nigeria to establish committees responsible for overseeing risk management and auditing (it provides that these functions may be carried out by one committee, particularly in small institutions) and a board governance and nominations committee.

-The Code proscribes the chair of a board from being a member or chair of any committee, and provides that board committees must be headed by non-executive directors; a board remuneration committee must have at least two non-executive directors; and a board audit committee must have at least three members, consist only of non-executive directors, and be headed by an independent director.
+The Codes proscribes the chair of a board from being a member or chair of any committee and provides that board committees must be headed by non-executive directors and a board audit committee must have at least three members, consist only of non-executive directors and be headed by an independent director.

-The CBN Codes for MFBs, DFIs and FCs maintain the same positions as the main CBN Code, but make no provisions for the composition of remuneration committees and provide for an additional committee: the board credit committee.
-The Codes for MFBs and FCs merely state that this committee must be comprised of members knowledgeable in credit analysis.
+The Codes provide for an additional committee: the board credit committee notes that where there is a board remuneration committee, the membership should comprise non-executive directors only and the Codes for MFBs merely state that this committee must be comprised of members knowledgeable in credit analysis.

-The Codes for MFBs and FCs require all board committees to have their charters approved and reviewed every three years, or from time to time as determined by the CBN.
-The CBN Code and the CBN Code for DFIs merely state that each board committee must have a charter that is approved by the CBN.
+The Codes for MFBs require all board committees to have their charters approved and reviewed every three years or from time to time as determined by the CBN.
+The CBN Code for DFIs merely state that each board committee must have a charter that is approved by the CBN.

-Finally, the Codes for MFBs and FCs provide that a board may not replace members of the board audit committee and a company's external auditors at the same time.
+The Codes for MFBs provide that a board may not replace members of the board audit committee and a company's external auditors at the same time.